 Sara is doing graduate studies to become an RN and then a hospital midwife.
 I thought that a bit anachronistic in these modern times.
 “Not so,” Mark said.
 “In fact, You can find ads for hospitals that are paying up to $90,000 for certified midwives.”

 Sara explained, “There’s a big demand for hospital midwives because they offer more attention in a holistic way.
 Women put their faith in a doctor during months of pregnancy, only to find that on the day they’re going to have the baby he got called away for an emergency—.”

 “Or a tee time,” Corinna interjected.

 “Exactly!
 Women want consistent support and encouragement.
-They want to take that confidence into the delivery room so they don’t panic.”
+Thus they want to take that confidence into the delivery room so they don’t panic.”
 She screwed up her face to imitate the panic.
-“Don’t touch me, I’m on drugs!
+Or “Don’t touch me, I’m on drugs!
 More drugs!
 You did this to me!
 Make it stop!
 Make the pain go away!”

 Back to sailing: Sara helped raise the spinnaker as we headed downwind for five miles.
 Then she took the helm.
-“My mother would appreciate this.
-She and her sisters love to sail.”
+“My mother would appreciate this sincce she and her sisters love to sail.”
 Mark said her father just bought a million-dollar motorboat that he keeps in Florida.
-These young folks are set for life.
+In sum, these young folks are set for life.